Explainer

 Income requirements

-Iowa and Utah both approved universal ESA programs in January.
-Iowa’s plan will provide nearly $8,000 in state funding—the same amount the state provides for students in public school–for each family who chooses to send their child to a private school.
-The program will focus initially on low-income families, but within three years, all families will be able to participate.
-Arkansas Gov. Sarah Huckabee Sanders just signed into a law a similar measure with its Education Freedom Account, which would first serve at-risk families, and then all families in three years.
+And the newest private-school choice programs are designed to be or soon become universal.
+Iowa, for example, approved a universal ESA program in January 2023 that provides nearly $8,000 in state funding—the same amount the state provides for students in public school–for each family who chooses to send their child to a private school.
+The program initially focuses on low-income families, but within three years, all families will be able to participate.
+Arkansas Gov. Sarah Huckabee Sanders recently signed into a law a similar measure with its Education Freedom Account, which would first serve at-risk families, and then all families in three years.
+Utah’s new ESA program, which is set to begin in 2024-25 school year, will be immediately accessible to all students.

-Proponents in other states are pushing to expand eligibility under existing programs.
-In Missouri, lawmakers have introduced bills to expand the Missouri Empowerment Scholarship Accounts Program, MOScholars.
-Established in 2021, it currently serves students with an IEP or from families making less than 200 percent of the threshold to qualify for FRPL ($102,675 for a family of four in 2022-23).
-Some of the expansion proposals would raise the income requirement to include wealthier families.
-Others would allow any student to participate.
+Some 2023 proposals to expand eligibility under existing programs failed, including proposals to expand the Missouri Empowerment Scholarship Accounts Program, MOScholars.
+Established in 2021, it currently serves students with an IEP or from families making less than 200 percent of the threshold to qualify for FRPL ($111,000 for a family of four in 2023-24).
+But proponents across states are expected to introduce expansion proposals again in the 2024 legislative sessions.

 Previous public-school attendance